Joul24py/UAA-ICI/README.md

 The course was given by the Professor Miguel Ángel Meza de Luna.

+The course objective was to learn how to elaborate algorithms and have an approach to pseudocode.

 The exercises were made in PSeInt.

 Some exercises were solved in company of Jonathan David Pardo Tinoco, like the exercise 1 from the august 6 exercises.